archlinux/alpm/alpm-parsers/README.md

 The main difference between the regular INI parser and this one is that it allows duplicate keys in a section and collects them into a `Vec`.

-Furthermore, the delimiter must be a ` = `, which is much more rigid than classic `ini`, as that allows to not use surrounding whitespaces or even other characters as delimiters.
+Furthermore, the delimiter must be a `=`, which is much more rigid than classic `ini`, as that allows to not use surrounding whitespaces or even other characters as delimiters.

 **Note:** Serde's [`flatten`](https://serde.rs/attr-flatten.html) attribute is currently not supported.
 See [this issue](https://gitlab.archlinux.org/archlinux/alpm/alpm/-/issues/78) for more details.

+## Features

+- `winnow-debug` enables the `winnow/debug` feature, which shows the exact parsing process of winnow.

 ## Contributing